 1. Reduces the activation energy

-By offering some sort of discount, customers don’t have to think too hard when making the decision to buy your product.
+By offering a discounted price, customers don’t have to think too hard when making the decision to buy your product.
 Having a discount reduces the activation energy for the user to sign up by allowing them to try the product until they are ready to commit.

 2. Can close deals

-Deals that are on the fence may be saved by offering the prospective customer a discount.
+Deals that are on the fence may be saved by offering the prospective customer a discount, so discount pricing is a simple way to increase sales.
 This should not become the norm for all sales efforts, but it could be helpful when trying to close that one deal.

 And now, the not-so-good side effects of discounting.